sanjeev29/Bank-Manager/README.md

 # Bank
-Bank console application

-This console applicaion is built using object oriented programming concepts in python.
+Bank console application is built using object oriented programming concepts in python.